-The first origin of bitters and infused spirits in general, is related to the medieval Arab world, with the birth of the so-called Alchemy for medical purposes, that was developed in Baghdad by followers of the Hippocratic school such as Avicenna and Rhazes.
-With the word “chimos” the Greeks used to define the sap of plants, but also any kind of vegetable extraction in order to create infusions or decoctions.
+The first known origin of bitters and infused spirits comes from the medieval Arab world, with the birth of the so-called Alchemy for medical purposes, developed in Baghdad by followers of the Hippocratic school, such as Avicenna and Rhazes.
+In ancient Greek culture, the word chimos was used to define the sap of plants, or also any kind of vegetable extraction to create infusions or decoctions.

-The first official news of a drink more similar to a bitter comes from the 1300s.
-The Catalan alchemist Arnaldo da Villanova, professor at the prestigious University of Montpellier, used an infusion of alcohol and herbs to treat an attack of colitis that had struck Pope Boniface VIII during the Jubilee, and the news quickly became “viral”, given the renowned patient.
+The first official mention of a drink more similar to a bitter comes from the 1300s.
+The Catalan alchemist Arnaldo da Villanova, professor at the prestigious University of Montpellier, used an infusion of alcohol and herbs to treat an attack of colitis that had struck Pope Boniface VIII during the Jubilee.
+The news quickly spread out, given the renowned patient.
 Arnaldo codified the recipe, together with other writings, in the De Aquis Medicinalibus collection.

-From that moment on, the search for this type of infusion spread to many monasteries and convents, always for pure medicinal purposes, until the use of “bitter” drinks for other purposes began to be considered for other more recreational purposes.
+From that moment on, the search for these types of infusions arrived in many monasteries and convents.
+Always used for purely medicinal purposes, until bitter drinks began to be considered for other more recreational purposes.

-It took more than 100 years of study and the passion of Brother Jerome Maubec to give birth to the first “recreational” bitter liqueur in history, Chartreuse Vert, in 1737.
+It took more than 100 years of study, and the passion of Brother Jerome Maubec, to give birth to the first recreational bitter liqueur in history: the Chartreuse Vert, created in 1737.

-In the following years the secret for the creation of liqueur leaves the convent walls to become more and more a drink of domestic creation and consumption; and later reach the development of various recipes, some of which are still present today on the market.
+In the following years, the secret for the creation of liqueur, leave the convent walls to become more of a domestic creation and consumption.
+Later reaching the development of various recipes, some of which are still present today on the market.

-Italy is currently the home of bitters and liqueurs in general, it seems that there is at least one officially recognized recipe in every important city.
+Italy is currently the home of well-known bitters and liqueurs recipes.
+Such is the case that there is at least one officially recognized recipe in every major city.